mmikowski/hi_score/README.md

 ### Mac
 We recommend using a virtual machine if possible.
 However we should be able to develop natively on Mac.
-At the very least we'll need Bash 4+ and GNU Core utilities installed along with NodeJS, Git, PanDoc, and SSH.
+At the very least we'll need Bash 4+ and GNU Core utilities installed// along with NodeJS, Git, PanDoc, and SSH.
 This [guide][_08] should help with installation of the GNU Core utilities.